 Children’s Corps members are placed with NYC child welfare agencies.
 Corps Members may be placed in prevention, foster care, or residential programs.
 Placements are located throughout New York City’s five boroughs, in addition to Westchester County.

 When placing Corps members, we take several factors into consideration: your program and location preference, your expertise and professional development needs, in conjunction with the agency’s needs.
 We will consider your preferences but cannot guarantee that we will be able to meet your requests.
 Once accepted into the Children’s Corps program, Corps members should be prepared to work at any agency they are placed in.

 We strive to guarantee every Corps member a placement.
 However, it is possible that due to unanticipated factors such as budgetary constraints on our agency partners, placement may be in a different agency than originally assigned.

 Children’s Corps members are expected to secure their own housing arrangements.
-Many Corps members meet with one another before and during the Summer Training Academy and connect with those who are seeking housing as well.
+Many Corps members meet with one another before and during the Children’s Corps Training Academy and connect with those who are seeking housing as well.
 Upon acceptance, you can work with staff members and other incoming Corps members to find housing.

 Having a driver’s license is not mandatory but can be useful.
 Depending on where you are placed, you may be asked to transport children and families to and from various destinations.

-Corps members begin with the Summer Training Academy, which starts at the very end of June or early July (depending on the calendar year).
-Members will begin employment between the completion of training and the day after Labor Day.
+Corps members begin with the Children’s Corps Training Academy, which starts in January (for the winter cycle) or late June/early July (for the summer cycle).
+Members will begin employment soon after they complete the pre-service training.
 Officially, the two-year commitment begins the day the members start work at their placement agency and ends two years after.